atarazana/gramola-operator/part-1-1.md

 }
 ```

 There something else that needs to be generated, the CRD descriptors.
-So far we have defined the struct in go, but not the YAML representation of the same object.
+So far we have defined the struct in go, but not the YAML representation of that object.
 This is done with the next makefile target.
 Please run it:

 > **NOTE:** The generated CRD descriptor goes `./config/crd/bases`.
 Open the descriptor and you'll find `Size` and `Nodes`.